MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ![Figure  - Microsoft Udacity Azure ML Scholarship Capstone Project - Auto ML Settings & Configuration ](http://www.kaytek.co.in/images/msudp3/1B11_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Settings_Configuration.png)

+*enable_early_stopping* - helps to avoid wastage of resources if the performance is not improving.

-One of the powerful AutoML settings configured was for automatic featurization (scaling & normalizing) of the input data.
+*Featurization* - One of the powerful AutoML settings configured was for automatic featurization (scaling & normalizing) of the input data.
 This enables automatic analysis of the input data via AutoML Run Data Guardrails which does three types of annalysis (Class balancing detection, Missing feature value imputation & High cardinality feature detection) as seen in the screenshot below.

 ![Figure  - AutoML Run - Powerful Analysis of Input Dataset via Data Guardrails ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Run_Data_Guardrails.png)

 AutoML Run - Powerful Analysis of Input Dataset via Data Guardrails

 As mentioned in the project improvement section below, this AutoML feature is very powerful and can be used to improve model accuracy via intelligent selection of smaller datasets.